0xd3ba/among-llms/README.md

 [Customizing Bindings](docs/bindings.md) for a quick guide on navigating the interface and customizing keyboard bindings.
 Whether you’re a seasoned `vim` warrior or a terminal newbie, you can get comfortable with the Among LLMs interface in roughly two-three minutes.

+## Join the Community
+Got feedback, ideas, or want to share your best Among LLMs moments?
+Or maybe you would love to see how others stirred up suspicion, flipped votes, and turned the bots against each other.
+Join the subreddit and be part of the chaos:  [**r/AmongLLMs**](https://www.reddit.com/r/AmongLLMs/)

 ## Contributions